seanbutler/3DWebTechCourse/_worksheets/S02-W06-Animations.markdown

 ## Previously on 3DTFTW

-You made learned how to optimise meshes made from several simple simple geometry meshes.
+You learned how to make and optimise meshes assembled from several simple simple geometry meshes.

 ## Aims and Objectives

-To load up a mesh from an external source.
+Today we are going to render and animate meshes and animations created using tools such as maya, blender or clara.io.

 ## Discussion